jaekookang/speech-dataset/gitbook/README.md

 * Multimodal dataset (audio-visual, articulation-acoustics etc.)
 * and so on...

 This site is built for anyone who work with articulatory data for doing research or make applications out of them.
-It is <mark style="background-color:orange;">**actively under development**</mark> as of Jan 2025.
+It is <mark style="background-color:orange;">**actively under development**</mark> as of Nov 2025.
 If you have more ideas or suggestions feel free to contact me at jaekoo.jk@gmail or leave an issue at [https://github.com/jaekookang/speech-dataset](https://github.com/jaekookang/speech-dataset).